Open Accessibility Menu

 Can I get a COVID test if I don’t have symptoms?

-Rapid PCR/NAAT testing is currently reserved for symptomatic people only at St. John’s Health and the Curative testing center in Kmart/Target Plaza.
+Rapid PCR/NAAT testing is currently reserved for symptomatic people only at St. John’s Health.

 Can I request a COVID-19 antibody test?